Esri/developer-support/web-js/wmts-layer-with-tiledmapservice-layer/README.md

 ```
 <br>

-4. The last step to prepare the WMTSLayer is creating a [WMTSResourceInfo](https://developers.arcgis.com/javascript/3/jsapi/wmtslayer-amd.html#wmtslayer1) Object in order to pass as an options when create WMTSLayer Object
+4. The last step to prepare the WMTSLayer is creating a [WMTSResourceInfo](https://developers.arcgis.com/javascript/3/jsapi/wmtslayer-amd.html#wmtslayer1) Object in order to pass as an options when creating WMTSLayer Object

 ```javascript
 var WMTSResourceInfo = {